minhducsun2002/boomer/README.md

 The `masterData` (either `NA` or `JP`) databases are more complicated.

-You need to get a snapshot of master data (can be found at [Atlas Academy Discord](https://discord.gg/TKJmuCR), possibly refer to me when you ask).
-You will get a number of JSON files for each locale, containing (possibly empty) arrays.
+You need to get a snapshot of master data, which should be a number of JSON files for each locale, containing (possibly empty) arrays.

-For each locale, you need to deploy all the files into a database.
+For each locale, you need to deploy all the files into a MongoDB database.
 The collection name for each file is determined by the base file name (removing the `.json` extension).

-### Credits
-- GamePress for the main database
-- Atlas Academy for the master data
-- bloodcat.com for the beatmap search feature

 ### License
-Creative Commons Attribution 4.0 International.
-See [here](./LICENSE).
+Copyright (C) 2019 minhducsun2002

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+> Changes in commits up to and including `967e9d32766aa9c2c94d4f1a9e3da13481d13f77` are also licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+(I used CC-BY 4.0 previously, but that license is not really recommended for software.)